Home » Water Quality » Contaminants » How to Kill Viruses in Water (Water Filters that Removes Viruses)

 • Hepatitis A and E: Both can cause high morbidity rates, especially among immuno-compromised people, children, pregnant women, and HIV-positive people.

-• Rotavirus: Children under five are vulnerable to rotavirus, a virus that can cause severe acute diarrhea, which leads to half-a-million annual deaths.
+• Rotavirus: Children under five are vulnerable to rotavirus, a virus that can cause severe acute diarrhea, which leads to half a million annual deaths.

 How to Remove Viruses From Water